wieserd/cli-search-for-arXiv/USAGE.md

 ## 1. Executing a Search

-The `arxiv_cli_search` tool is executed by running the `run.py` script.
-It provides an interactive menu for navigation, rather than accepting command-line arguments directly for search queries.
+The `arxiv_cli_search` tool can be executed in two ways:

+### Interactive Mode

-To start the program:
+To start the program with an interactive menu:

 ```bash
 python run.py